 Given that most of the dramatic works I had included in “Disability Narratives” were contemporary, I took a risk assigning a text I had not previously taught in a disability context: Byron’s dramatic fragment, The Deformed Transformed (1822).
 I wanted to experiment with reading the fragment not in terms of Byron’s oeuvre and reductive notions of “Romantic genius” but rather as a transitional text marking the ways in which disability’s meanings were being renegotiated before the rise of hospital medicine and the specialized sciences.
-The text begins with the hunchbacked protagonist, Arnold who is traumatically rejected by his mother during childhood, Tempted by the prospect of a more beautiful and capable body, Arnold makes a Faustian pact with an unnamed Stranger who offers to give him the body of the heroic Achilles and assume Arnold’s body in his place.
+The text begins with the hunchbacked protagonist, Arnold who is traumatically rejected by his mother during childhood.
+Tempted by the prospect of a more beautiful and capable body, Arnold makes a Faustian pact with an unnamed Stranger who offers to give him the body of the heroic Achilles and assume Arnold’s body in his place.
 The conclusion Byron had planned in his final notes is that Arnold ultimately becomes jealous of his own body as he fails to court Olimpia, a young woman who falls in love with the Stranger for his insight and intelligence rather than with Arnold despite his newfound form.

-In what scholars have described as Byron’s semiautobiographical play about his club foot, The Deformed Transformed has been read as an exposé of how “the meaning of disability is tethered to discriminatory cultural ideologies” that coerce the disabled to choose death rather than stigma in life (Snyder 272).
+In what scholars have described as Byron’s semiautobiographical play about his club foot, The Deformed Transformed has been read as an exposé of how “the meaning of disability is tethered to discriminatory cultural ideologies” that coerce the disabled to choose death rather than stigma in life (Snyder, 272).
 Arnold’s very desire to liberate himself from his own body (at first through suicide, then later through an exchange of bodies) is futile because it merely reflects a tragic internalization of the cultural pressures to be and remain ablebodyminded.
 Despite the play’s tragic end in which Arnold loses Olimpia to the very man with whom he exchanged his own body and ultimately laments his decision to cast off his original body, my students kept returning to the articulate defense and celebration of disability that Arnold presents before the iconic body-swap scene: “Deformity is daring. / It is its essence to o’ertake mankind / By heart and soul, and make itself the equal” (I.i.
 314-316).
 Part of the negotiation between Arnold and the Stranger is a debate over how deformity uniquely prepares humans and animals for survival even as it may hinder that survival in the first place.
 As my students concluded, the overemphasis upon Arnold’s internalized ableism and shame misses the opportunity to recognize an early form of what we might call in the disability community “disability pride” or a valuation of disability that sees it as a resource for survival.